 And then, there was a silence…

-The siloed thinking about user acquisition (UA) is most often seen in companies that aren’t mobile-first or by founders and even marketing managers who don’t understand range of disciplines like product design, growth hacking or marketing analytics.
+The siloed thinking about user acquisition (UA) is most often seen in companies that aren’t mobile-first.
+This can also occur among founders and marketing managers who lack understanding of various areas such as product design, growth hacking, and marketing analytics.

-The ‘leaky bucket’ problem is something that we have to regularly explain to our clients – and help them to fix.
-It happens because advertisers tend to overlook the underlying problem behind the flat, or even declining, curve of their mobile app’s user-base which, in most cases, is caused by the product, not acquisition.
+The ‘leaky bucket’ problem is something that we have to regularly explain to our clients – and help them fix.
+It occurs because advertisers tend to overlook the underlying problem behind the flat, or even declining, curve of their mobile app’s user-base (which, in most cases, is caused by the product, not acquisition).

-The truth is, acquisition is the easy part of growing a mobile app when compared to activation, retention, revenue, and referral (AARRR) – the other that make up the famous pirate metrics model by Dave McClure.
+The truth is that user acquisition is the easy part of mobile app growth when compared to activation, retention, revenue, and referral (AARRR of the famous pirate metrics model by Dave McClure).

 Mobile apps with strong metrics are rare, but if you have one the only remaining question is: ‘how much can it scale?’